 Not all guests have an idea of what to wear for breakfast in a hotel.
 Some hotels have stricter rules for dress codes, and they usually print it out as part of the set of rules for every guest.
 Specific rules are also displayed in restaurants, swimming pools, gyms, and the like.

-When having breakfast in a hotel, the proper dress etiquette doesn't necessarily require you to wear a formal dress and makeup.
+When having breakfast in a hotel, the proper dress etiquette doesn’t necessarily require you to wear a formal dress and makeup.
 You ought to at least wash your face and brush your teeth so as not to appear like you just woke up from the bed.
-Don't worry as well because you are n
+Don’t worry as well because you are not going to be kicked out by doing so, but still it is better to be properly groomed when going out to eat.

 Hotel Guest Manners